GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 *  /opps/v3/api/createAndPublish
 *  /opps/v3/api/update/{opportunityId}

-**FAR 7.107-3 will be added to the endpoints below, if only at least one of the allowed Requirements Strategies(farCases) is not presented **
+**FAR 7.107-3 will be added to the endpoints below, if only at least one of the allowed Requirements Strategies(farCases) is not provided **

 *  /opps/v2/api/create
 *  /opps/v2/api/createAndPublish